The Debian Description Translation Project — DDTP

 If a review with corrections has already happened you will get a nice color diff which shows all changes of the last review once you select the package.

 A list of transferred description to the DDTP.
-At most ten packages together with the date of the transfer are listed.
+At most twenty packages together with the date of the transfer are listed.

 The internationalisation frontend

-There exists plans to implement a new framework to aid translation of various documents in Debian, such as PO files and Debconf templates.
+There have been plans to implement a new framework to aid translation of various documents in Debian, such as PO files and Debconf templates.
 This should also support package descriptions at some time.
-Once this is active and works as expected, the current DDTP and it's frontends will be shut down.
+If this becomes active and works as expected, the current DDTP and it's frontends would be shut down.